matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 Notice that transaction 3 has _more than two entries_.
 It has eight entries, to be precise.
 This is perfectly fine!
 We can have as many entries as we need to represent the flow of money between accounts as long as the transaction is balanced, i.e., credits = debits.

 It is a common mistake to think that _double_-entry bookkeeping limits transactions to two entries at a time.
-The technique is called "double-entry" not because there are only two entries but because each transaction has _two sides_: one side where money leaves an account and another side where money enters another account.
+The technique is called "double-entry" not because there are only two entries, but because each transaction has _two sides_: one side where money leaves an account and another side where money enters another account.
 I guess "many-entry bookkeeping" doesn't sound as good.

 ## Double-Entry Bookkeeping is a Directed Graph